bsc7th/dotfiles/README.md

 # bsc7th's dotfiles

-And if you're looking to build your Neovim setup from the ground up, fear not, the following resources will guide you 🫵🏻
+If you're looking to build your Neovim setup from the ground up, fear not, the following resources will guide you 🫵🏻

 - [How I Setup Neovim To Make It AMAZING in 2024: The Ultimate Guide](https://www.youtube.com/watch?v=6pAG3BHurdM) by [Josean Martinez](https://github.com/josean-dev)